Shivang-cyber/EJS_project/README.md

 <p style="font-size:16px">AJIO, a fashion and lifestyle brand, is Reliance Retail's digital commerce initiative and is the ultimate fashion destination for styles that are handpicked, on trend and at prices that are the best you'll find anywhere.
 <p>We tried to clone the Ajio website from the scratch.
 For this, We have used the HTML, CSS and Vanilla JavaScript.And also we have added some Javascript libraries like Express,ejs,Mongooes etc.</p>
-<p>We have connected our front-end part our project to back-end databases like mongoDB atlas, mongoDB cluster.
+<p>We have connected our front-end part of our project to back-end databases like mongoDB atlas, mongoDB cluster.
 Our whole project is running on mongoDB server.</p>
 <h2>Appendix</h2>
 <p style="font-size:16px">We also implemented some functionalities like image Carousel, Forms, Drop-down etc.
 <h2>How to use</h2>